-WRAPPER\KEY\REQUEST
+WRAPPED KEY REQUEST

-This command is handled by the following API function: handleWrappedKeyCreation ()
+This command is the first command issued from the local CA over USB to request the public key of the device.
+It is handled by the following API function: handleWrappedKeyCreation().

 This function handles the key generation using FSP Crypto modules.
 This application supports ECC Key pair generation.
 Once the key pair is generated, the plaintext public key is sent to the host application to be used for the device certificate generation.